 Analytical Method

-The Analytical Method is a generic process that combines the power of the Scientific Method with the use of formal process to solve any type of problem.
-The nine steps of the Analytical Method are:
+The Analytical Method is a generic process combining the power of the Scientific Method with the use of formal process to solve any type of problem.
+It has these nine steps:

 1. Identify the problem to solve.